Section: Book Review #1

 The sexual scenes are steamy to say the least and are scattered throughout the book.
 When the tension reaches its peak between Gabe and Evie, along with the readers, ‘BAM’ G. Michelle drops a sex scene in just at the right time.
 Not only are the love scenes tastefully done but are believable and told from each characters point of view.

 Gabe and Evie or both strong characters and G. Michelle masterfully brings their flaws to the surface as well as their strong points.

 The supporting cast is also full of colorful characters which makes the book more believable, as in the south family is everything, and that theme shows throughout the book.
 The dialogue is right on point for this part of the country and is filled with wit, wise cracks, southern humor and charm.

 What Did I Learn from the Author?

-The way G. Michelle changed point of views in the same chapter was a lot like the way Ava Bell does it in her book Miles from Home.
-I use line breaks, G. Michelle also uses the line break technique but instead of the ‘***’ I use centered, she justifies left and inserts the name of the character the point of view is coming from.
+G. Michelle uses the line break technique that is unique.
+She justifies left and inserts the name of the character the point of view is coming from.
 I like this and see where in can come in handy during sex scenes, as we all know the woman and the man, who are tangling the sheets going at it are not thinking or feeling the same thing.